WHO WE ARE

 Originally from Houston, Texas, Tara is a sophomore at Tulane University majoring in Political Science with a concentration in International Development and a minor in Business Management.
 As the President of CollegeFit, she oversees all operations.

-As Treasurer, Michael ensures that CollegeFit is following state and University policies, proposes an annual budget, oversees donations and grants, and monitors the budget throughout the year.
-Originally from Orange County, California, Michael is currently a junior at Tulane University studying Political Science, Social Policy and History.
-On the side, Michael serves on the student government, volunteers with several political campaigns, and interns at the Department of Justice
+As Treasurer, Ellie ensures that CollegeFit is following state and University policies, proposes an annual budget, oversees donations and grants, and monitors the budget throughout the year.
+Originally from Cranford, New Jersey, Ellie is currently a sophomore at Tulane University studying Public Health and Neuroscience on the Pre-Med track.
+She is also involved in Green Wave Ambassadors, Greek Life, New Student Orientation, and research.

 Laura Tucker, Public Relations Chair: